With no zero car on the market, used prices go up to 20% and sales soar

 Leandro Ferrari, commercial director of the AutoShow, says that the number of cars for sale has decreased, as has the public, due to the pandemic.
 It emphasizes, however, that in 2018 and 2019, 30% of the 15 thousand and 18 thousand cars offered at the fair were sold.
 This year, until August, 52% of the 3,300 models exhibited were sold.
 Even with the increase in online sales platforms, he says that the fair continues to attract a large buying public, visits that should increase when the pandemic situation is more under control.

-“The location is safe, there are many options for cars, negotiations are done on the spot, without intermediaries, and we have all the services to support the purchase, such as a precautionary inspection, financing partners and a forwarding agent”, says Ferrari.
+“The location is safe, there are many options for cars, the negotiation is done on the spot, without intermediaries and we have all the services to support the purchase, such as a precautionary inspection, partners in the financing area and a broker”, says Ferrari.

 Slowdown.
 Ferrari cites the Fiat Argo model 2019 as an example of the overvaluation of prices, especially for used cars.
 The model was offered for R$ 40.8 thousand in September of last year and today it costs R$ 52.4 thousand.
 “A slowdown in sales speed begins to occur because today the value is out of pocket for most consumers.”